danio86/ProClimbersFE/README.md

     - I have tested that the website works in different browsers (Chrome and Firefox).
     - I confirm that the website works and looks good on all standard screen sizes.
 This was tested with the devtools divice toolbar.
     - I confirm that the all forms are working.
-    - I confirm that the the user can create, edit and delete properties and inquiries.
+    - I confirm that the the user can create, edit and delete products and orders.